A modular redesign that brought Users back into the experience.

 • Partner-ready white label architecture

-• Dashboard UX refinements
+• Dashboard UX refinements to play well

-• Dev-aligned interaction specs and handoff system
+• Dev-aligned specs and handoff system in Zeplin

-• Interactive prototypes for core flows
+• Interactive prototypes for core flows in InVision Studio

 Contact Me